nimbus-eth1/nimbus/db/aristo

 Note that data are stored Big Endian, so the bits 0..7 of access are stored in the right byte of the serialised bitmap.

-The path segment of the Extension record is compact encoded.
-So it has at least one byte.
-The first byte P0 has bit 5 reset, i.e. P0 and 0x20 is zero (bit 4 is set if the right nibble is the first part of the path.)
+The nibble path segment of the Branch record is compact encoded or missing, at all.
+So an empty nibble path has at least one byte.
+The first path byte P0 has bit 5 reset, i.e. P0 and 0x20 is zero (bit 4 is set if the right nibble is the first part of the path.)

 0 +-- ..